When you’re up against serious criminal charges, it can feel like you vs. the world.

-We provide criminal defense services like DWI defense, expungements, litigation, and we work on a range of criminal defense cases.
+We provide criminal defense services like DWI defense, expungements, and litigation, working on a range of criminal defense cases.

-Every moment counts in your case, so make the most of it by contacting one of our Minneapolis criminal defense attorneys to schedule your free consultation today.
+Every moment counts in your case, so make the most of it by contacting a Minneapolis criminal defense attorney to schedule your free consultation today.

 The Cost of a Criminal Conviction: Minnesota Criminal Offense Levels and Penalties

 Criminal offenses – whether minor or major – are nothing to bat an eye at.
 You could face serious penalties and lose your family, career, and future.
 Criminal charges are subject to Minnesota’s stringent sentencing guidelines, and they could leave you serving time, paying fines, or both.

 - Petty misdemeanor